How to look for records of... Sexuality and gender identity history

 5.1 Records of crimes and criminals

-Because male homosexuality was illegal in the UK until 1967 there are plenty of criminal records to use in researching this subject.
+Because male homosexuality was illegal in England and Wales until 1967 there are plenty of criminal records to use in researching this subject.
 Female homosexuality was not officially criminalised so records weren’t created in the same way.

 Read our guide on crime and punishment to learn about what records survive and how to search them.
 Use the search boxes within the guide as a quick way to search our catalogue for relevant records.

 Alternatively, you can carry out your own search in Discovery using keywords such as a person’s name or a type of crime.

 Court records can include:

 - indictments that simply list a person’s name and offence

 - depositions of the evidence taken by the court

 - transcripts of the trial proceedings (less common)

 It might be worth browsing Discovery to see if anything looks interesting.
 Start by looking within:

 - court records with the department codes ASSI and CRIM